Scaling Creative Inspiration with Fine-Grained Functional Aspects of Ideas: Technical Appendix

 \remove{ { \it An absorptive article containing a surface material comprising a combined non-woven fabric comprising at least two layers of a long fiber non-woven fabric and a short fiber non-woven fabric joined together and an absorbing body for retaining a body fluid is disclosed in which the short fiber non-woven fabric is composed of hot-melt-adhesive composite short fibers having at least two kinds of thermoplastic resin components of a high melting point component and low melting point component, and the hot-melt-adhesive composite short fibers are hot-melt-adhered together, the crossing angle of the short fibers at least preferably at least 45 the total contact points in the short fiber non-woven fabric are occupied by an angle of 60 degree to 90 degree in the analysis of the distribution of the crossing angle at the contact points of the fibers. } }

 \xhdr{Annotation}\remove{In a recent NER competition on noisy text \cite{aguilar2017multi}, the winning entry reached average $F1$ of only $40\%-42\%$ -- far from the $93\%$ achieved on newswire sentences \cite{akbik2018contextual}.} To create a dataset annotated with purposes and mechanisms, we collect crowdsourced annotations on Amazon Mechanical Turk (AMT).
 In the similar annotation task of \cite{hope2017accelerating} workers were reported to annotate long, often irrelevant spans.
 We thus guided workers to focus on shorter spans.
 To further improve quality and encourage more fine-grained annotations, we limited maximal span length that could be annotated, and disabled the annotation of stopwords.
 Fig.~\ref{fig:annot} shows our tagging interface; rectangles are taggable chunks.
 For quality control, we required US-based workers with approval rate over 95\% and at least 1000 approved tasks, and filtered unreasonably fast users.
+In total, we had $400$ annotating workers.
 Workers were paid \$0.1 per task.
-In total, we had $400$ annotating workers.
-Median completion time was $100$ seconds.
+This rate was computed aiming for an hourly rate of $\$7$, where completion time was estimated via a small-scale pilot study.
+However, in the full study we were surprised to find the median completion time was much higher, reaching $100$ seconds.
+We note that this figure could be skewed (e.g., due to workers queuing of tasks or the ability to take breaks).

 While a manual inspection of the annotations revealed they are mostly satisfactory, we observe two main issues: First, there are often {\bf multiple correct annotations}.
 Second, workers provide {\bf partial tagging} -- in particular, if similar spans appear in different sentences, very few workers bother tagging more than one instance (despite instructions).
 These issues would have made computing evaluation metrics problematic.
 We thus decided to use the crowdsourced annotations as a \emph{bronze-standard} for training and development sets only.
 For a reliable evaluation, we collected \emph{gold-standard} test sets annotated by two CS graduate students.
 Annotators were instructed to mark \emph{all} the relevant chunks, resulting in high inter-annotator agreement of $0.71$.
 We collect $22316$ annotated training sentences and $512$ gold sentences, for a total of $238,399 tokens$ (tag proportions: $14.5\%$ mechanism, $15.9\%$ purpose, $69.6\%$ other).